 “(B) A demonstrable inability to reasonably access the means by which a claim could have been filed by the eligible individual or the eligible individual’s authorized representative following the occurrence of a qualifying leave event; or

-“(C) Actual lack of knowledge by an eligible individual of his or her right to apply for paid leave benefits pursuant to this act due to the noncompliance of all of the eligible individual’s covered employers with the notice requirements required by section 106(i)(3) during the period when the individual could have received paid leave benefits pursuant to this act; provided, that such employer noncompliance shall be confirmed by the Department of Employment Services before the eligible individual shall be eligible for paid leave benefits pursuant to this act.”.
+“(C) Actual lack of knowledge by an eligible individual of his or her right to apply for paid leave benefits pursuant to this act due to the noncompliance of all of the eligible individual’s covered employers with the notice requirements required by section 106(i)(3) during the period when the individual could have received paid leave benefits pursuant to this act; provided, that such employer noncompliance shall be confirmed by the Mayor before the eligible individual shall be eligible for paid leave benefits pursuant to this act.”.

+(3) A new paragraph (8A) is added to read as follows:

+“(8A) “Insurer” shall have the same meaning as provided in section 101(7) of the Insurance Trade and Economic Development Amendment Act of 2000, effective April 2, 2001 (D.C.
+Law 13-265; D.C.
+Official Code § 31-2231.01(7)).”.

-(3) A new paragraph (9A) is added to read as follows:
+(4) A new paragraph (9A) is added to read as follows:

-“(9A) “Miscarriage” means the loss of a pregnancy prior to 20 weeks’ gestation.”.
+“(9A) “Miscarriage” means the loss of a pregnancy before 20 weeks’ gestation.”.

-(4) New paragraphs (11A) and (11B) are added to read as follows:
+(5) New paragraphs (11A) and (11B) are added to read as follows:

-“(11A) “Pre-natal medical care” means routine and specialty appointments, exams, and treatments associated with a pregnancy provided by a health care provider, including, but not limited to, pre-natal check-ups, ultrasounds, treatment for pregnancy complications, bedrest that is required or prescribed by a health care provider, and pre-natal physical therapy.
+“(11A) “Pre-natal medical care” means routine and specialty appointments, exams, and treatments associated with a pregnancy provided by a health care provider, including pre-natal check-ups, ultrasounds, treatment for pregnancy complications, bedrest that is required or prescribed by a health care provider, and pre-natal physical therapy.

 “(11B) “Public health emergency” means the Coronavirus (COVID-19) public health emergency declared pursuant to Mayor’s Order 2020-045, on March 11, 2020, and all subsequent extensions.”.